timfayz/SEM/docs/explanation.md

 .brcl-blue60   {border-color: #039BE5;}   | set is a subset itself
 .brcl-green60  {border-color: #7CB342;}   v
 ```
 Optionally, **subsets can be titled by one-line comment** to visually separate related groups.
-Importantly, subsets should *always* arise when we talk about *well-organized sets* and we want to design truly reusable and intuitive code in SEM-way.
+Importantly, subsets should *always* arise when we talk about well-designed sets or want to design truly reusable and intuitive code in SEM-way.

 In this way, I want to emphasize that creating elements isn't *chaotic and messy* process.
-In contrast, it takes some patience, premeditate and convention.
-As we learn later SEM is about *building well-designed sets* of elements or mixes.
+In contrast, it takes some patience and premeditate.
+As we learn later SEM is about *building well-designed sets*.
 In this process we will be helped by conventions we learn later.
 But for now skip the details and move closer to the point.

 ### "Hello world" example
 So, take a look more carefully at the classes we have created in the previous "real-life" example.
 You may notice we can already "draw" some GUI-elements.
-For example: blockquote, buttons (blue, green), successful/warning/error messages, inputs etc. Let's create some of them:
+For example: blockquote, buttons (blue, green), successful/warning/error messages, inputs etc. Let's create some of them and see how SEM *may* look like in action:
 ```HTML
 ...
 <body class="clr-black">